pozen/12345/README.md

 # 12345
 An open-source LLM app development platform.
 The 12345 technology stack consists of Golang, Flutter, and JavaScript.
-It provides a highly versatile AI agent design framework.
+It provides a highly versatile AI agent design framework.It supports almostly all platform, Desktop(windows mac linux)、web、android、ios.

 ### The fully open-source code is about to be released.
 Are you looking forward to it?
 I will as soon as possible to finish the prepare work.
 Before this, let's take a look at its general features.